 The split into gravitoelectric and gravitomagnetic effects is thus a useful approximation to the description of gravity.
-It also helps to answer questions such as: How can gravity keep the Earth orbiting around the Sun, if gravity needs 8 minutes to get from the Sun to us?
-To find the answer, thinking about the electromagnetic analogy can help.
+The split also helps to answer questions such as: How can gravity keep the Earth orbiting around the Sun, if gravity needs 8 minutes to get Challenge 265 s from the Sun to us?
 Above all, the split of the gravitational field into gravitoelectric and gravitomagnetic components allows a simple description of gravitational waves.